 Others in the crew have fought a form of cancer in their life, or had a family member who fought the disease and won.
 More so, who had fought their battle, and lost.
 It's as I mentioned a few times during the broadcast, “If you haven’t heard from cancer in your lifetime, you better go look on your back porch, because it’s not far away.”

 In the last few months we have been setting up a framework to continue to support cancer fighters and their families in the best way that we know how.
 We aren’t doctors or nurses.
 We aren’t licensed caregivers.
 What we are, however, are entertainers.
 Writers.
 Musicians.
 Broadcasters.
 Artists.
 We will not be silent while others fight.
 We are committed to stand alongside the fighters, as well as their families.
 We will keep doing so, for as long as we are able.
 And once again, we invite you to stand with us.

 WHO NEEDS SLEEP, a 36-hour variety telethon broadcast with the sole aim of raising funds for two cancer-related organizations by mixing live music and comedy performances, game shows, celebrity and athlete interviews, and special in-studio surprises.
 Viewers are urged to pledge money through online donations as well as bidding on auction items from the worlds of sports, entertainment, fashion and dining.
-Proceeds from the telethon benefit Cancer Support Community North Texas, and the lymphoma and neuroblastoma wards of Cook Children’s Hospital of Dallas.
+Proceeds from the telethon benefit Cancer Support Community North Texas, and the lymphoma and neuroblastoma wards of Cook Children’s Medical Center of Fort Worth.

 — Devin Pike